angavrilov/angavrilov-rigs/README.md

 This provides a set of experimental Rigify rig types, some of which may be included in Rigify in the future.

-Use `Code > Download ZIP` to obtain a ZIP archive of the code, and install it as a Feature Set through the Rigify Add-On settings.
+For the latest version that often requires the nightly master build of Blender, use `Code > Download ZIP` to obtain a ZIP archive of the code, and install it as a Feature Set through the Rigify Add-On settings.

+Older versions are listed as [Tags](https://github.com/angavrilov/angavrilov-rigs/tags) with matching .zip download links.

 ## Limb Rigs